m-chiranjeevi1/maven/README.md

-New changes done by chiru
+New changes done by laxmi01